John Durham Aide Reportedly Quits Russia Probe Due To Concerns Of Pressure From William Barr

-Federal prosecutor Nora Dannehy, who is a top aide in John Durham’s probe into the origins of the Russia investigation, has resigned from the inquiry, The Hartford Courant reported.
+Federal prosecutor Nora Dannehy, who was a top aide in John Durham’s probe into the origins of the Russia investigation, has resigned from the inquiry, The Hartford Courant reported.

 “The short email was a brief farewell message and said nothing about political pressure, her work for Durham or what the Durham team has produced, according to people who received it,” the report read.